Some EMU faculty have had success using a combination of the following types of materials in lieu of a traditional textbook:

 4. Inform students of viable alternatives

 Will a previous edition work for your course?
 Does the library have an ebook version of the title?
-Informing students of options can help them to save money, or to obtain the book when the bookstores are out-of-stock.
+Informing students of options can help them to save money, or to obtain the book when the bookstore is out-of-stock.

 5. Avoid assigning custom texts and code packaged textbooks